Skip to content

 workflow.altinn-role-migration · Oversett en Altinn 2-kode til Altinn 3-motparten

-Before the 19 June 2026 deprecation deadline, translate an Altinn 2 service or role code to the Altinn 3 equivalent.
+Translate an Altinn 2 service or role code to its Altinn 3 equivalent.
+The 19 June 2026 Altinn 2 deprecation deadline has passed, so this identifies what a legacy code maps to for migration remediation.
 Gate production migration actions on `verified === true`; unverified entries are convenience references only.

 Intent